-The following rights to be claimed out by the employees are explained below:
+The following rights to be claimed out by the employees:

-- Right to notice any dispute to the Labor Court/Tribunal.
+- Right to notice any dispute to the Labour Court/Tribunal.

 - Employees who are not eligible for the Payment of Bonus Act, cannot raise a dispute about the bonus under the Industrial Disputes Act.